 Does this make you feel uncomfortable?
 Did you cringe at the thought of naming your price?
 Were you worried that people would laugh at you?

 If you are not able to name your price confidently then it’s time to re-asses and adjust it accordingly.

 You are now ready to start promoting and pitching your services.

 If for whatever reason you have reached this step and you’re still not sure you have the right answer, take a day off and start the exercise again tomorrow.

 Things to consider:

 Make sure whatever it is you are charging covers any fixed costs you may incur throughout the year in order to do your business.
 This can include but is not limited to fees paid to maintain your website, as well as subscription fees for special software or other platforms.

 Do a little bit or market research on what other individuals within your field are charging after you have completed this pricing exercise.
 The reason to do some research after is because you don’t want it to influence what you are charging all that much.
 But you do want to make sure that you’re not entirely out of the ballpark, at least not when you’re first starting out.

-If you'd like some more helpful tips and guidance, follow me on Instagram for all things design related.
+If you'd like some more helpful tips and guidance, follow me on Instagram for all things brand related.

-If you're a designer, join The Designer Experience Community on Facebook!
+If you're a designer, join The Design Experience Community on Facebook!